EainKaungSanDev/To-do-list/README.md

-# To Do List

-=>Todo List App
+React TypeScript Todo List

-​This is a simple and efficient Todo List application built with React and TypeScript.
+A simple Todo List application built with React and TypeScript.
+This project allows users to add, complete, delete, and filter todo items.
+Todo data is stored in the browser's localStorage, so tasks remain available even after refreshing the page.

-=>​Features

-​Add tasks by typing and pressing Enter.
-​Click a task to mark it as completed or active.
-​Filter tasks by All, Active, or Completed.
-​Clean and responsive interface.

-=>How to Run

-​Clone the project or copy the code files.
-​Open your terminal in the project folder.
+=>Features
+Add new todo items
+Complete and uncomplete todo items
+Delete todo items
+Filter todos by All, Done, and Active status
+Save todos using localStorage
+Keep data after page refresh
+Simple and clean user interface
+Technologies Used
+React, TypeScript, React Hooks (useState, useEffect), React Icons, LocalStorage, CSS Inline Styling.

+=>Usage
+Type a task in the input field and press Enter to add a new todo.
+Click a todo item to toggle its completed status.
+Click the delete icon to remove a todo.
+Use the filter buttons to display all tasks, completed tasks, or active tasks.

+=>Installation
+Clone this repository, install dependencies, and start the development server.

+git clone your-repository-url
+cd todo-list
-​Run the following command to install dependencies: npm install
+npm install
-​Run the following command to start the app: npm run dev
+npm run dev
-​Open your browser and go to the local address shown in your terminal (usually http://localhost:5173).